greglook/solanum/doc/sources.md

 ## load

-The `load` source measures process statistics across the entire host.
+This source measures process statistics across the entire host.
 It reports a `process load` event with the one-minute load average, as well as `process total` and `process running` events giving the number of processes and how many are active.